 In an effort to get away from traditional paint application (brushes) I tried to concentrate on making the paint do what it does naturally as a result of gravity.
-I ended up with paint on my shoes, the floor etc, etc.
+I ended up with paint on my shoes, the floor, my hair, - etc, etc.

 This is how the members of the class handled the idea of a dominating element and a related subordinate element.
 Click on the photos to enlarge the view.

 Scroll down to the post And Now For Something Completely Different to read my general guidelines for non-representational painting.